Clay-foundation/model/README.md

 The neural network model can be ran via
 [LightningCLI v2](https://pytorch-lightning.medium.com/introducing-lightningcli-v2supercharge-your-training-c070d43c7dd6).

+> [!NOTE]
+> If you installed via pip, you'll need to clone the repository to access the trainer script and config files.

 To check out the different options available, and look at the hyperparameter configurations, run: